 It’s only natural for our health to deteriorate as we age.
 However, we don’t have to settle for the ‘declining gracefully’ narrative because we live much better cleaner lives now.
 Aging doesn’t have to involve drastic decreases in quality of life.
 There are multiple ways you can, in fact, improve your life as you get older.
 Coupled with greater financial independence to afford better healthcare, you have better dieting and exercising information.
 The knowledge required to live a longer life is right at your fingertips.
+Lifestyle changes such as getting daily exercise, eating right, and taking daily vitamins, and adding supplements are a great place to start.
 It’s by no means an impossibility to add on more years to your life by making some changes to your lifestyle right now.
 But knowing where to begin and for what reasons, is half the battle.
 Start off by giving yourself a check-up at home and going from there.

 Flexibility and strength

 One of the most notable downsides to aging is the lack of flexibility.
 Your tendons, muscles, and joints become more rigid over time.
 However, we have much better diets and treatments nowadays.
 So unlike decades gone by, you can turn back time and regain your flexibility and strength.
 To be sure you need to take this course of action, there are a few tests you can do at home.
 Buy yourself a tension or resistance band, and do a couple of these exercises.
 Lash the band around a solid pillar or post and grabbing the handles with both hands, stand upright and rotate your arms in the opposite direction.
 Keeping your arms straight, you should feel your shoulder blades, shoulder joints and wrists feel.
 If they’re unable to keep their shape and flex towards the band under tension, you need to improve your flexibility and strength in these areas.
 Do similar tests for your legs, hips, knees and so on.